 We hold all of our deepest emotions, realest secrets, and truest thoughts under lock and key.
 By letting them out, we ultimately connect with one another.
 For Grace Gaustad, music turns the key to unlock these truths.
-The 19-year-old Los Angeles-based singer, songwriter, and multi-instrumentalist intuitively couples thoughtful and vulnerable lyrics with powerful, yet playful soundscapes.
+The 19-year-old Los Angeles-based singer, songwriter, and multi-instrumentalist, Grace Gaustad, intuitively couples thoughtful and vulnerable lyrics with powerful, yet playful soundscapes.
 Asserting herself as a responsible voice, she welcomes everyone into the embrace of an inclusive sonic safe space without judgment or fear.
-After generating nearly 40 million total views and streams independently, she opens up this place on her 2021 EP After Dark I and full-length debut and accompanying collection of poetry and artwork, BLKBX.
+After generating nearly 40 million total views and streams independently, she opens up this place on her 2021 EP Welcome To Jupiter 1.0 and full-length debut and accompanying collection of poetry and artwork, BLKBX.

 “These songs are stories,” she affirms.
 “There’s so much more to them than just a hook, lyrics, and production.
 If you really dig into the words, they create a whole world.
 You’re listening, but it’s really like reading a book.”